Who We Are

 Lori Hancock, SPHR – Director of Human Resources

 Lori joined the Fellowship Hall team in April of 2013 as a Human Resources Assistant and moved into the Director role in 2016.
 She moved to the Greensboro area in 2008 and began working in the recruiting industry which solidified her passion for working in the human resources field.
 She graduated from Erskine College in Due West, SC in 2005 with a double major in English and Psychology.
 She is a member of SHRM and a graduate of Leadership Greensboro and enjoys being involved in volunteer and outreach projects that serve the Greensboro area.

 Warren Lowder, CPA – Director of Business Development

 Warren joined Fellowship Hall in 2012 and moved into his current position in 2016.
 He received a Bachelor of Science degree in Business Administration from UNC-Chapel Hill and became a CPA in 1977.
 His previous experience includes 17 years in public accounting and 17 years in private industry as Chief Financial Officer in various companies.
 He is a member of the NC Association of Certified Public Accountants.
-When not working at Fellowship Hall Warren enjoys playing golf.

 Billy Wyrick – Director of Facilities